 I was also feeling rebellious to "the system".
-I had begun questioning everything I was raised to believe; everything my parents taught me, everything I learned in school and from pop culture, namely movies, magazines and television.
-Surely, I thought, there was another way to live.
-Surely there was more to life than what I was led to believe.
+I'd begun questioning everything I was raised to believe: everything my parents taught me, everything I learned in school and from pop culture, movies, magazines and television.

 I soon came to see that money, power, nice things and social status don't necessarily create happiness or fulfilment, and that being really busy isn't actually cool.
 I started caring less about pleasing my parents and impressing my peers, and more about what would actually make me feel alive.
 I wanted to do something that I truly believed in.
 Something that excites and thrills me.
 Something that will make the world a better place.

 I didn't want my passion and enthusiasm for life to keep diminishing as the years rolled by.
 I didn't want to become just another depressed zombie who fills peak hour trains every day and robotically distracts themselves with news feeds and mindless games.
 I didn't want to become so stuck in the rat race that I forgot who I really was.
 I didn't want to sell my soul for money or social status and wind up becoming that sad chick who brags about her designer goods to make other sad chicks jealous.
 Even this trip meant having nothing to my name at the end of it, I didn't care; I believed in the immeasurable value of travel, free time and self-discovery